dame-cell/Gaja/README.md

 </p>

-This repository contains the code for  "Gaja", a project focused on Instruct-Fine-tuning SarvamAI's OpenHathi model. which employs the LoRA + Unsloth methodology for efficient fine tuning.
+This repository contains the code for  "Gaja", a project focused on Fine-Tuning SarvamAI's OpenHathi model for Conversational task . which employs the LoRA + Unsloth methodology for efficient fine tuning.

 # Contents
 1) [Indic-Eval](#indic-eval)